 If you’re wondering what is a deductible on pet insurance, you’re not alone.
 This can be a confusing concept, but it works similar to your deductible on home or auto insurance.
 It is the amount you need to satisfy this amount before you can start getting reimbursed.
 We have annual deductible options of $100, $250, or $500.
 You can pay a lower monthly premium by selecting a higher deductible or choose a lower deductible if you want the ability to get more money back.

 Exclusions are things that aren’t covered by your plan, and all pet insurance providers have them.
 Some of our exclusions include breeding costs, cosmetic procedures (like tail docking), and pre-existing conditions .
-Learn more about our exclusions and look over a sample plan for a full list of exclusions and all of the details on our coverage.
+Learn more about our exclusions and look over a sample policy for a full list of exclusions and all of the details on our coverage.

 Hereditary & Congenital Conditions